dataminer-site/dataminer-site.github.io/_posts/2024-03-29-external-aggregation.md

 ---
 layout: post
 title: "No Memory?
 No Problem.
-External Aggregation in DuckDB"
+External Aggregation in dataminer"
 author: Laurens Kuiper
-excerpt: "Since the 0.9.0 release, DuckDB’s fully parallel aggregate hash table can efficiently aggregate over many more groups than fit in memory."
+excerpt: "Since the 0.9.0 release, dataminer’s fully parallel aggregate hash table can efficiently aggregate over many more groups than fit in memory."
 ---

 Most grouped aggregation queries yield just a few output rows.